onyinyeilechukwu-prog/Backup-Restore-Automation-Project/README.md

 | Backup destination | Local disk (`/backup/`) |
 | Recovery Time Objective (RTO) | Under 2 hours |
 | Retention policy | 30 days of versioned snapshots |

 ---

-## 🛠️ Skills Gained

-- Writing backup scripts in `bash`
-- Using `rsync` flags including `-a`, `--delete`, `--stats`, and `--link-dest`
-- Scheduling automated jobs with `cron` and `crontab`
-- Setting up log rotation with `logrotate`
-- File versioning using dated snapshot folders and hardlinks
-- Building a retention policy to manage disk space
-- Simulating a ransomware attack and restoring from a clean snapshot
-- Linux file permissions with `chmod` and `chown`
-- Debugging bash scripts using `bash -x`

----